armin-reichert/pacman/README.md

 });
 ```

-The *chase* behavior is different for each ghost as explained below.
-Using the common *headFor* behavior,
+The *chase* behavior however is different for each ghost as explained below.
-the implementation of the individual behaviors like *scatter*, *ambush*, *attackDirectly*,
-*attackWithPartner* etc. becomes trivial.
+Having the common *headFor* behavior implemented, the implementation of the individual behaviors like *scatter*, *ambush*, *attackDirectly*, *attackWithPartner* etc. becomes trivial.

-### Blinky
+### Blinky (the red ghost)

-Blinky's chase behavior is to directly attack Pac-Man:
+Blinky's chase behavior is to directly attack Pac-Man.
+This is just two lines of code:

 ```java
 default ActorNavigation<T> attackDirectly(Actor victim) {